yitaolee/TEMPLATE_BUILD_PREVIEW/README.md

 * Run ng serve
 * Open http://localhost:4200/templates/demo

+* Clone TEMPLATE_BUILD repo as well
+* Run npm install
+* No need to run ng serve

 ## Convert html page to angular component

 * Create a new component in templates folder for a new template